skybaks/tm-presetsandsharing/readme.md

 # Presets and Sharing

 A plugin for Openplanet in Trackmania.
+Making use of the plugin setting Meta API, this plugin provides a method to serialize and deserialize groups of settings for any Openplanet plugin which is loaded by the user.

 ## Packed Definition